digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 With only 24 months of history, integrating the Kaplan-Meier curve estimates survival at 20.5 months (see the table in the "Spreadsheet" section above).

-In contrast, the parametric model provides a more reliable estimate by extending beyond the initial 24 months.
+In contrast, provided there is a good fit, the parametric model provides a more reliable estimate by extending beyond the initial 24 months.

 Integrating the model’s 36-month survival curve yields an average survival of 29.6 months.